openhealthcare/openhealthcare.org.uk/source/_posts/2015-02-16-how-were-helping-respond-to-the-zika-outbreak.md

 All the information about patients that gets entered on [elCID](http://elcid.openhealthcare.org.uk/) is stored as high quality structured data.
-That means that we were also able to generate a summary of their interaction with the patient at the click of a button, complete with symptoms, travel history, investigations and results, and the specific extra Zika information we are now recording.
+That means that we are also able to generate a summary of their interaction with the patient at the click of a button, complete with symptoms, travel history, investigations and results, and the specific extra Zika information we are now recording.

 Documenting clinical activity in this way - on digital tools that understand the clinical domain -  means that it is also